 Crystal Lake (~0.1 ha) and North Pond (~0.05 ha) are two small waterbodies located on Appledore Island in the Gulf of Maine, 6 miles off the New Hampshire/Maine coast.
 These waterbodies provide a unique opportunity to investigate freshwater ecology within a remote, marine context.
-The Aquatic Ecology Intern will work closely with a Shoals Marine Laboratory mentor to conduct field research on the physical, chemical, and biological limnology of Crystal and North ponds.
-The intern will gain experience in field sampling methods for water quality monitoring, planktonic and benthic invertebrate sampling and taxonomy, and sediment sampling.
+The Aquatic Ecology Undergraduate Researcher will work closely with a Shoals Marine Laboratory mentor to conduct field research on the physical, chemical, and biological limnology of Crystal Lake and North Pond.
+The researcher will gain experience in field sampling methods for water quality monitoring, planktonic and benthic invertebrate sampling and taxonomy, and sediment sampling.
 Interns will prepare samples for laboratory analyses, including nutrients, heavy metals, and cyanotoxins.
 Database management skills and the ability to record detailed field notes and observations is essential.
-The intern will be a part of the larger SML Research Internship cohort and will participate in weekly discussions and lectures.
+The researcher will be a part of the larger Shoals Undergraduate Research Group cohort and will participate in weekly discussions and lectures.

 Appropriate coursework in aquatic ecology and/or limnology is required.
 Applicants with experience in biological and/or chemical monitoring in freshwater ecosystems are preferred.
 Previous experience at SML is preferred, but not required.
 Relevant SML courses include: Ecology & the Marine Environment, Coastal Habitat Field Research Methods, and the Shoals Research Apprenticeship.